KeyQwerky/hm-playercount/README.md

-# qb-scoreboard
+# hm-playercount
-Scoreboard for QB-Core
+playercount for QB-Core

 # License